 8 Common Nest Thermostat Malfunctions

-- Short battery life.
+- Poor battery life.

-- Thermostat motion sensing is disabled.
+- Thermostat motion sensing won’t operate.

-- Your thermostat occasionally disconnects from Wi-Fi.
+- Your thermostat sometimes disconnects from Wi-Fi.

-Our Professionals Can Resolve Nest Thermostat Troubles
+Our Specialists Can Resolve Nest Thermostat Troubles

 If you’re going through odd heating and cooling behavior with your new Nest, give us a call at 336-853-6070 to request your appointment now.